Where is Carlton Palmer now?

 Within the book he reveals that he was deeply offended by comments Southampton legend Matt Le Tissier made about him in his own autobiography and also on a radio interview.

-Asked about why there has been such a lack of success for the England national team, Le Tissier responded with ‘because we picked players like Carlton Palmer’.
+Asked about why there has been such a lack of success for the England national team, the former Southampton man responded with ‘because we picked players like Carlton Palmer‘.

 Palmer hit back within his book saying that Le Tissier didn’t get picked because despite having plenty of talent he was lazy on the pitch compared to himself who was not so talented but put in plenty of work.

-Since August 2014 Palmer has been working as director of football at the Wellington College in Shanghai, China.
+Now living in China, he has been working as director of football at the Wellington College in Shanghai as well as working as a pundit on Asian TV.

 Carlton Palmer was a guest on Sky Sports programme The Fantasy Football Club in September 2013 where he picked the eleven best players he had ever played with in their #One2Eleven section of the show.